lyfar/awa-docs/docs/features/awa-pulse-basic.md

 <FeatureSummary />

 ## Narrative
-AWA Pulse translates community activity into a living heartbeat.
-By sampling engagement metrics and projecting them into a mindful visual, users can sense when the collective energy soars or needs attention.
-When levels dip, gentle prompts encourage supportive practice rather than triggering alarm.
+AWA Pulse translates community activity into a gentle heartbeat.
+We sample engagement metrics and present them in a clear visual so everyone can sense when energy is high or needs care.

-The basic version focuses on clarity: a prominent BPM-style indicator, supporting trends, and contextual copy that explains what action helps.
-The visualization bridges analytics and emotion—grounding the product’s promise that every practice matters.
+The basic release keeps the display simple with a main pulse value, short trend notes, and plain copy about helpful actions.
+The visualization links data to feeling and reminds users that every practice counts.

 ## Interaction Blueprint
 1. Stream defined engagement metrics (finishes, streaks, active sessions) into the Pulse service.